 Chile – a country and destination well known especially for its adventure and outdoor travel experiences – hasn’t necessarily been a leader when it comes to sustainability.
 Yet, more and more communities are now starting to embrace sustainable tourism planning, as Felipe Vera Soto tells us in this interview.
 I met Felipe first in Santiago, the Chilean capital, and then again at ITB in Berlin this March, where he received the green destination award on behalf of the city of Natales in Southern Chile.

 Felipe, on behalf of the Chilean city of Natales you just received recognition for its sustainability initiatives, at the Green Destinations awards in Berlin.
-How does it feel to be on stage with world’s most proactive destinations focused on a more sustainable tourism?
+How does it feel to be on stage with the world’s most proactive destinations focused on more sustainable tourism?

 I am very grateful for the opportunity that the city of Natales has given me to hear my opinions and views regarding tourism sustainability, which has meant that in less than one year we are listed among Green Destination‘s TOP100 Sustainable Destinations worldwide and the 3rd best in America, after Galapagos in Ecuador and Thompson-Okanagan in Canada.